OpenGradient/erc-onchain-agent/agent-erc.md

 ### Agent executor precompile

 We provide pseudocode for agent executor precompile that uses the Re-Act framework for reasoning.
+We also show how a rendered LLM prompt with this framework might look like.

 ```python
 def runNextIteration(modelId, basePrompt, tools, agentReasoning, toolResults, prompt):